Get free weekly resources from us!

 Variations:

-Have children try to remember the names of everyone that was introduced before them.
+Have children try to remember the names of everyone who was introduced before them.

 Have children stand and hold the web in place.
 Instruct them to raise the web up high, bring it down low, and walk in a complete circle until they reach their chairs again.

 Have everyone stand while holding the web.
-Then have each child take a turn crawling under the web to the person he or she chooses to pray a blessing over.
+Then have each child take a turn crawling under the web to the person they choose to pray a blessing over.
 The prayed-for person then goes back to where his or her prayer partner came from and chooses someone else to pray for.

 Linda Carol Dalton